 What are services ancillary to an admission?

 Ancillary services relating to admission are services supplied for a separate consideration, for example, cloakroom and sanitary facilities.
-Services of intermediaries involved in the sale of tickets are not included as ancillary services.
+Services of intermediaries involved in the sale of tickets are not ancillary services.